 - Maintaining Safe and Caring Communities

 - Building Livable Spaces

-- Practicing Environmental
+- Practicing Environmental Stewardship

-- StewardshipConnecting People and Places
+- Connecting People and Places

-- Connecting reopie and races

-Creating a Culture of Engagement

 - Creating a Culture of Engagement

-Maintaining Healthy Economies
+- Maintaining Healthy Economies

 - Exercising Corporate Stewardship

 In 2002, the Circuit Court recorded 421,643 land documents, more than double the average for the last 15 years, while in 2003, 462,384 documents were recorded which is a 9.7 percent increase over the 2002 total.
 These figures represent record-breaking years for the Land Records section.
 Circuit Court and Records data indicate that approximately 80 percent of the trusts recorded were associated with refinancing, while the remaining 20 percent was associated with home purchases.
 Prior to the automated recording system, land documents were manually processed through 12 steps (representing approximately 42 million pages handled) during the recording process.
 Through advanced technologies such as digital imaging and electronic filing, the Clerk's office is revolutionizing the manner in which court documents are recorded and filed.
-While these technologies have not fully addressed the high volume workload of the Land Records staff.
+While these technologies are a major improvement in public service to all users of this recording and retrieval system, the technologies have not fully addressed the high volume workload of the Land Records staff.
 The average backlog of mailed documents is 12,500 documents, which equates to approximately 62.5 days of work for the Land Records staff.
 Verification and mailing back the documents add to the backlog problem such that the total backlog equates to 125 days of work for this section.
 More on each agency in this program area can be found in the individual narratives that follow this section.